 The Board of Directors regularly assesses the adequacy and effectiveness of Wärtsilä's internal controls and risk management.
 It is also responsible for ensuring that the internal control of accounting and financial administration is arranged appropriately.
 The Audit Committee of Wärtsilä’s Board of Directors is responsible for overseeing the financial reporting process.
-The Group Business Control function is responsible for notifying relevant levels of management regarding deviations from plans, analysing the underlying reasons, and suggesting corrective actions.
-Group Business Control supports the Businesses in decision-making and analyses to ensure the attainment of financial targets.
-It maintains and develops the company's performance management processes, so that the management at different levels of the organisation is able to receive timely, reliable, and adequate information regarding the achievement of the organisation's objectives.
-In addition, it is responsible for developing the financial reporting processes and respective controls.
+The Group Business Control function, together with the Business Control functions in the Business areas, are responsible for notifying relevant levels of management regarding deviations from plans, analysing the underlying reasons, and suggesting corrective actions.
+These functions support the Businesses in decision-making and analyses to ensure the attainment of financial targets.
+They maintain and develop the company's performance management processes, so that the management at different levels of the organisation is able to receive timely, reliable, and adequate information regarding the achievement of the organisation's objectives.
+In addition, they are responsible for developing the financial reporting processes and respective controls.

 Legal and compliance management

 Legal and compliance management practices and processes occupy a central role in Wärtsilä's system of internal control.
 Wärtsilä's policy is to act in accordance with the applicable laws and regulations in all countries where it operates.